Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

   > [Info] Generally, a variant inherits all attribute values from its master product.
 These attribute values are locked in the variant and can only be edited in the master product.
 Attribute values that differ from the master product and must be maintained individually in the variant itself must be added to the list of changeable attributes.

 3. Click the [ADD AND GO BACK] button.
   The *Add changeable attributes* view is closed.
-The selected attributes are displayed in the *Changeable Attributes* box.
+The selected attributes are displayed in the *Changeable attributes* box.

   ![Changeable attributes added](../../Assets/Screenshots/PIM/Settings/VariantSets/ChangeableAttributesAdded.png "[Changeable attributes added]")